VladNikiforov/VladNikiforov/README.md

 - 👋 Hi, I’m @VladNikiforov.
 - 👀 I’m interested in becoming a Web Developer.
-- 🌱 I’m currently learning ReactJS, NodeJS and ExpressJS.
+- 🌱 I’m currently learning ReactJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: vlad40nikiforov@gmail.com